NVIDIA-Merlin/Transformers4Rec/docs/source/training_eval.md

 During training, the metrics are computed each N steps for both training and evaluation sets.
 During evaluation, the metrics are computed for all evaluation batches and averaged.

 #### Incremental Evaluation
 You can implement incremental evaluation by splitting your data into time windows (e.g. week, day or hour).
-Then you can have a loop that trains (or fine-tune a pre-trained model) with session of time window T and evaluates on sessions of time window T+1.
+Then you can have a loop that trains (or fine-tune a pre-trained model) with sessions of time window T and evaluates on sessions of time window T+1.

 Here is an example which assumes daily data is split in folders.
 There is a loop that iterates over the days, trains the model (or fine-tunes the model pre-trained in the previous day) and evaluates with data of the next day.